Satyam/firmata-http-bridge/README.md

 A request to `http://localhost:8000`  will return the file `public/index.html` which contains an example of remote access.
 A request to `http://localhost:8000/someFile.txt`  will return the file `public/someFile.txt` if there is any.

-If no such file is found, it will return with a 404 -- Not Found error.
+If no such file is found, it will return with a `404 -- Page Not Found` error.

-The existing `public/index.html` provides a means to try out the commands.
-It contains one framed section for each of the commands, inputs for the parameters for each call and a `Send` button to send the command to the same server, which will act upon the microcontroller.
-The reply will be shown on the right.
+The existing `public/index.html` provides a means to try out some sample commands.

-Before reading or writing to any of the ports, remember to set the correct mode for the command.
+It also provides links to other files and folders in the server:

+* `dist/` is a folder containing the files compiled by the `npm run build` command.
+* `docs/` links to `docs/index.html` which is generated by the `npm run docs` command, and links to all the API docs.
+* `coverage/` links to `coverage/index.html` which is generated by the `npm run coverage` command and links to the detailed coverage report for the tests.
+* `post.html` is an HTML file to try out the HTTP POST commands in the [next section](#http-posts).
+* `sockets.html` is an HTML file to try out the commands via *sockets* as shown in thein the [corresponding section](#sockets).

 ### HTTP POSTs